Electrician vs. Plumber: What’s the Best Trade Career?

 Depending on your natural interests and skills in these areas.

-To succeed at you work plumbers and electrician need similar “soft” skills, this includes:
+To succeed at your work, plumbers and electricians need similar “soft” skills, which include:

 • Grace under pressure